 Figure 4.
-Case study B: Meta-analysis of a large multi-species sample.
+Case study B: Meta-analysis of a large multi-species sample of cercopithecids.
 Analysis of dental microwear textures from the crushing facets of upper and lower molars of cercopithecids from Asia and Africa.
 Principal component analysis was performed using the best-ranked non-correlated variables.
-A, bivariate graph of individuals along PC1 versus PC2; B, correlation circle, PC1 versus PC2; C, Boxplot of PC1 values, ordered by ascending mean, with species as factor.
-Colors indicate the tribe (blue, papionines; green, presbytines; grey, cercopithecines; orange, colobines); D, height map of the surface from the individual with the highest PC1 value (L. albigena_NHMB-LP-2908); E, height map of the surface from the individual with the lowest PC1 value (S. entellus_BM30-11-1-4).
-Ellipses depict the confidence interval at 95 %.
+A, bivariate graph of individuals along PC1 versus PC2 with ellipses depicting the confidence interval at 95 %; B, correlation circle, PC1 versus PC2; C, Boxplot of PC1 values, ordered by ascending mean, with species as a factor compared with boxplots of Asfc values (individuals are not shown to make the figure easier to read.; D, height map of the surface from the individual with the highest PC1 value (L. albigena_NHMB-LP-2908); E, height map of the surface from the individual with the lowest PC1 value (S. entellus_BM30-11-1-4).

-Case study C: Comparison with extant species to infer the diet of extinct species
+Case study C: Comparison with extant species to infer the diet of extinct ruminants

 The first part of the analysis, a rank by post-hoc (mean) classification performed, after a base-10 log transformation, on the shearing dental facets of molars of the wild-caught ruminants from the Bauges Natural Regional Park (Table 6), revealed once again that most discriminant variables were a mix of central and heterogeneity variables.
 After removing variables correlated with the best-ranked variables, what remains are variables based on spatial parameters (Rmax.min.25, s.sl.mean, r.sl), the standard deviation of topology parameters (Sk1.sd, Smc1.sd) and Sm.fst.25, which is the first quartile of the lowest parts of the surface’s height.

-The first two dimensions of the PCA encompass 43.9 % and 27.6 % of the variance, respectively.
-On the first dimension, we found that G. torticornis significantly differed from both C. capreolus and C. elaphus (Table 7).
+The first two components of the PCA encompass 43.9 % and 27.6 % of the variance, respectively.
+On the first component, we found that G. torticornis significantly differed from both C. capreolus and C. elaphus (Table 7).
 In contrast, there was no significant difference between G. torticornis, R. rupicapra and O. gmelini, which is visible on the bivariate graph and on the boxplot (Fig. 5C, D).
-On the second dimension as well on the third and fourth dimensions, G. torticornis was significantly different from all extant species whereas no difference could be detected between extant species.
-Overall, G. torticornis had on average lower values than extant species for both first and second dimensions (Fig. 5D, E).
+On the second component as well on the third and fourth components, G. torticornis was significantly different from all extant species whereas no difference could be detected between extant species.
+Overall, G. torticornis had on average lower values than extant species for both the first and second components (Fig. 5D, E).

 Table 6.
-Case study C: Comparison with extant species to infer the diet of extinct species, the most discriminant variables for each parameter, classified by the number of groups significantly discriminated using Tukey’s HSD p-value.
+Case study C: Comparison with extant species to infer the diet of extinct ruminants, the most discriminant variables for each parameter, classified by the number of pair (N) that shows significant differences with the Tukey’s HSD p-value.